cfirmo33/cabify-challenge/go/README.md

 ## Design motivation

-The initial naive approach would be to implement the `Checkout` type without the presence of the pricing classes.
+The initial naive approach would be to implement the `Checkout` type without the presence of the types declared in `pricing.go`.
 Perhaps introducing these rules as conditional statements while calculating the total amount.
 Nevertheless, this wouldn't be a clever solution because adding new discount forms would be a pain in the ass.
-We might end with dozens of conditional statements in the type, a very illegible code with a huge cyclomatic complexituy and really hard to test it separated.
+We might end with dozens of conditional statements in the type, a very illegible code with a huge cyclomatic complexity and really hard to test it separated.

 In constrast, the proposed solution allow us to add more pricing classes to represent new forms of calculating the cost of a product.